Hydrogen chloride: Reactions

 Hydrogen chloride is a diatomic molecule, consisting of a hydrogen atom H and a chlorine atom Cl connected by a polar covalent bond.
 The chlorine atom is much more electronegative than the hydrogen atom, which makes this bond polar.
 Consequently, the molecule has a large dipole moment with a negative partial charge (δ−) at the chlorine atom and a positive partial charge (δ+) at the hydrogen atom.
 In part because of its high polarity, HCl is very soluble in water (and in other polar solvents).

-Upon contact, H2O and HCl combine to form hydronium cations [H3O]+ and chloride anions Cl− through a reversible chemical reaction:
+Upon contact, H2O and HCl combine to form hydronium cations [H3O]+ and chloride anions Cl−: